StarPlayrX/Virtual-Multi-Mouse/README.md

 **Instructions**

-Copy custom.sh script to an ExFat partition and attach it to your Batocera machine.
+1. Copy custom.sh script to an ExFat partition and attach it to your Batocera machine.
 `press F1`

-Copy and Paste this script directly inside your /userdata/system/ folder `press F4`
+2. Copy and Paste this script directly inside your /userdata/system/ folder `press F4`

-type
+3. type

 `ls -a`

 `chmod 755 ./custom.sh`

 `reboot`

+4. See first_script.sh for optional mouse-index optmization